NanoComp/mpb/doc/docs/Scheme_Tutorial.md

 Scheme Tutorial
 ---

-In this section, we'll walk through the process of computing the band structure and outputting some fields for a two-dimensional photonic crystal using MPB.
+In this section, we'll walk through the process of computing the band structure and outputting some fields for a two-dimensional photonic crystal using the Scheme interface.
 This should give you the basic idea of how it works and some of the things that are possible.
-Here, we tell you the truth, but not the whole truth.
-The [User Interface](Scheme_User_Interface.md) section gives a more complete, but less colloquial, description of the features supported by Photonic-Bands.
+The [User Interface](Scheme_User_Interface.md) section gives a more complete description of the features.
 See also the [data analysis tutorial](Data_Analysis_Tutorial.md) for more examples, focused on analyzing and visualizing the results of MPB calculations.

 [TOC]

 The ctl File
 ------------

-The use of the MPB revolves around the control file, abbreviated "ctl" and typically called something like `foo.ctl` (although you can use any filename extension you wish).
+The use of the MPB revolves around the control file, abbreviated "ctl" and typically called something like `foo.ctl`.
 The ctl file specifies the geometry you wish to study, the number of eigenvectors to compute, what to output, and everything else specific to your calculation.
-Rather than a flat, inflexible file format, however, the ctl file is actually written in a scripting language.
-This means that it can be everything from a simple sequence of commands setting the geometry, etcetera, to a full-fledged program with user input, loops, and anything else that you might need.

-Don't worry, though—simple things are simple and even there you will appreciate the flexibility that a scripting language gives you. (e.g. you can input things in any order, without regard for whitespace, insert comments where you please, omit things when reasonable defaults are available...)

 The ctl file is actually implemented on top of the libctl library, a set of utilities that are in turn built on top of the Scheme language.
 Thus, there are three sources of possible commands and syntax for a ctl file: